 Weekly meetings based on the usual agenda must continue and can be done either physically or virtually.
-All physical meetings must satisfy the MOH requirements and is the preferred mode once possible and practical to do so.
 Each Line Supervisor will report on schools under his/her purview which were visited and his/her proposed plan of action for the coming week.
 Reports must include all contact with schools whether virtual or physical.
 A termly report must be produced by each School Supervisor.
 These discussions ensure that all Supervisors are made aware of issues at all schools, facilitate the development of targeted interventions to address identified issues and inform the agenda for fraternity meetings.